 CC may refer to any of the following:

 1. Short for carbon copy or courtesy copy, CC is a copy of an e-mail to be shared but requires no reply or action.
 For example, an employee sending an important message to other employees may also CC their manager or boss to help keep them up-to-date.

-For anyone not familiar with the term "Carbon Copy," this term describes carbon paper that allows you to make a copy of another piece of paper.
+For anyone not familiar with the term "Carbon Copy," this term describes carbon paper that allows you to make a copy of another piece of paper or letter.
 For example, in a checkbook, the piece of paper behind the check is a sheet of carbon.
 When writing a check, the pen's pressure creates a duplicate of what you're writing on the sheet of carbon, creating a copy for your records.

 What should I put in an e-mail CC field?